rackerlabs/support-how-to/content/how-to/cloud-networks/attach-a-cloud-network-to-an-existing-cloud-server/index.md

 11. Click **Create Server**.

-The preceding steps create a new server with new public and private IP addresses and attaches it to your selected networks.
+The preceding steps create a new server with new public and private IP addresses and attach it to your selected networks.

 ### More information about Cloud Networks